gbansal2/CarND-Behavioral-Cloning-P3-Gaurav/writeup_report.md

 Further, I also used all the three camera images, i.e. left, center, and right images.
 I corrected the steering angle corresponding to left and right images.

 The training set was finally augmented by adding flipped image for each image in the set.

+An example of an image and corresponding flipped image is shown below.

+![image2]

 ###Model Architecture and Training Strategy